paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 **(b) Treatment of reimbursements**

-(1) **Credit** — The amount of any reimbursement paid the United States under subsection (a) of this section shall be credited to the current applicable appropriation, fund, or account of the United States department or agency providing the assistance for which the reimbursement is paid.
+(1) **Credit** — The amount of any reimbursement paid the United States under subsection (a) shall be credited to the current applicable appropriation, fund, or account of the United States department or agency providing the assistance for which the reimbursement is paid.

 (2) **Availability** — Amounts credited under paragraph (1) shall be merged with the appropriations, or with appropriations in the fund or account, to which credited and shall be available for the same purposes, and subject to the same conditions and limitations, as the appropriations with which merged.

-**(c) Covered assistance** Subsection (a) of this section applies to assistance provided under the following provisions of law:
+**(c) Covered assistance** Subsection (a) applies to assistance provided under the following provisions of law:

 (1) Sections 287d and 287d–1 of this title.